UniversalDependencies/docs/ext-feat-index.md

 * NameType=Geo	cs_cltt	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NameType=Geo	cs_fictree	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NameType=Geo	cs_pud	403
-* NameType=Geo	fo	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NameType=Geo	sk	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NameType=Giv	cs	15689
 * NameType=Giv	cs_cac	1339